 There’s no origination fee, application fee or prepayment penalty with loans from Sallie Mae.
 It will, however, charge a late payment fee of 5 percent of the past due amount up to $25 and a returned check fee of up to $20.

-Repayment terms and grace period
+What are repayment terms and grace period for Sallie Mae?

-- Deferred: With the deferred option, you make no payments while in school and during the six-month grace period after leaving school.
+- Deferred: With the deferred option, you make no payments while in school and during the grace period after leaving school.
 After that period of time, you pay principal and interest.

 - Fixed: The fixed option requires you to pay $25 per month while you’re in school and during the grace period.

 Though Sallie Mae has several different loan options, the process for applying is generally the same across the board.
-Primary borrowers or cosigners can start the application process through the lender’s website.
+Primary borrowers or co-signers can start the application process through the lender’s website.

 Here are the main steps to apply for a loan through Sallie Mae:

 - Start the process on Sallie Mae’s website.
-After hitting “Apply for a Loan,” you’ll fill out your loan information and needs, including if you’re a student, cosigner, parent or sponsor, the loan type and school information.
+After clicking “Apply for a Loan,” you’ll provide your loan purpose, school information, name, Social Security number and contact information.

-What to do if application is turned down
+What to do if your application gets turned down

 Remember, there are plenty of lenders offering student loans, and they are competing for your business.
 Discover, LendKey and SoFi, for example, all offer competitive rates, low fees and a variety of student loan options.